Arthur du Boulay: Early life

-Du Boulay was the oldest child of Colonel Woodforde Houssemayne du Boulay and his wife Rose (née Hawkins).
+Du Boulay was the oldest child of Colonel Woodforde Houssemayne du Boulay (grandson of British financier François Jacques Houssemayne Du Boulay) and his wife Rose (née Hawkins).
 His father served in the Royal Engineers and du Boulay was born in 1880 at New Brompton in Chatham, Kent, close to the regimental headquarters.
 The family home was The Warren in Charlton, then in Kent.
 Du Boulay was educated at Cheltenham College where he was in the school cricket XI for three years and was captain in 1897, his final year at school, scoring over 300 runs and taking 33 wickets.
 He played for Kent's Second XI during the year and Wisden described him as a "fine batsman" and predicted that he may go on to play county cricket.
 He also played rugby union at school.